Move to: Previous Day

 Saint Augustine Zhao Rong was a Chinese diocesan priest who was martyred with his 119 companions in 1815.
 Among their number was an eighteen-year-old boy, Chi Zhuzi, who cried out to those who had just cut off his right arm and were preparing to flay him alive: "Every piece of my flesh, every drop of my blood will tell you that I am Christian."

-The feast of St. Maria Goretti, virgin and martyr, is on the General Roman Calendar today.
-Her optional memorial is new to the USA liturgical calendar and is celebrated on July 6
+The feast of St. Maria Goretti, virgin and martyr, is today in the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite.
+Her Optional Memorial is celebrated on July 6

 Today is the feast of St. Veronica Giuliani one of the greatest mystics of history, she had many revelations, received the stigmata and is listed in the Roman Martyrlogy.